 - Rape

 - Assault by penetration

-- Causing someone to engage in sexual activity without consent
+- > Causing someone to engage in sexual activity without consent

 - Sexual comments

 - Sexual jokes or taunting

-- Physical behaviour such as deliberately brushing against someone, interfering with someone's clothes - Displaying pictures, photos or drawings of a sexual nature - Upskirting - Online sexual harassment (inc on social media) such as consensual & non-consensual sharing of nude and semi-nude images and/or videos, sharing of unwanted explicit content. - > Sexualised online bullying (unwanted sexual comments and messages) - Sexual exploitation and coercion
+- Physical behaviour such as deliberately brushing against someone, interfering with someone's clothes - > Displaying pictures, photos or drawings of a sexual nature - Upskirting - Online sexual harassment (inc on social media) such as consensual and non-consensual sharing of nude and semi-nude images and/or videos, sharing of unwanted explicit content. - Sexualised online bullying (unwanted sexual comments and messages) - Sexual exploitation and coercion

 If a student makes an allegation of child-on-child sexual violence or sexual harassment against another student, this must be reported immediately to the DSL/DDSL.
-The DSL will undertake the investigation which (in consultation with part 5 KCSIE 2022) will include:
+The DSL will undertake the investigation which (in consultation with part 5 KCSIE 2024) will include:

+The DSL will make an immediate risk assessment.
-Considering the wishes of the victim, meeting with relevant staff, students & parents (unless there is a good reason to believe that involving them would put the student at risk of harm) to establish any immediate risks.

-The DSL will contact the local authority children's social care team and follow its advice, as well as the police if the allegation involves a potential criminal offence.

-The DSL will put a risk assessment and support plan into place for all children involved (including the victim(s), the child(ren) against whom the allegation has been made (the perpetrator) and any others affected) with a named person they can he DSL will contact the children and adolescent mental health services
+- Considering the wishes of the victim, meeting with relevant staff, students and parents (unless there is a good reason to believe that involving them would put the student at risk of harm) to establish any immediate risks. - The DSL will contact the local authority children's social care team and follow its advice, as well as the police if the allegation involves a potential criminal offence. - The DSL will consider whether a written risk assessment needs to be put in place.
+This will be considered on a case by case basis and will consider, at all times, the wishes and needs of the victim and whether there are any other victims involved.
+The Brook Sexual Behaviours Traffic Light Tool will be used to help determine the need for a risk assessment. - A risk assessment and support plan will be put in place for all children involved (including the victim(s), the child(ren) against whom the allegation has been made (the perpetrator) and any others affected) with a named person that will oversee and review plan.
+The DSL will contact the children and adolescent mental health services if necessary.